Parallel Unlearning in Inherited Model Networks: Experimental Settings

 \subsection{Datasets and Models}

-\textbf{Datasets.} The experiment uses two datasets to evaluate the proposed FIUn method.
-These two datasets are benchmarks for image classification tasks, encompassing diverse image classification tasks.
+\textbf{Datasets.} The experiment uses three datasets to evaluate the proposed FIUn method.
+These three datasets are benchmarks for image classification tasks, encompassing diverse image classification tasks.

-\begin{itemize}[leftmargin=10pt] \item \textbf{CIFAR100~\cite{krizhevsky2009learning}.} This dataset consists of 60,000 color images in 100 classes, with 600 images per class.
-The images are of size $32\times 32$ pixels.
-The dataset is divided into 50,000 training images and 10,000 test images.
-Each class in the CIFAR-100 dataset belongs to one of 20 superclasses.
-There is a coarse label (superclass) and a fine label (specific class) per image.
+\begin{packeditemize} \item \textbf{CIFAR100.} This dataset includes 60,000 color images across 100 classes, each with 600 images, sized at $32\times 32$ pixels.
+It comprises 50,000 training and 10,000 test images.
+Each class belongs to one of 20 superclasses, with both a coarse (superclass) and fine (specific class) label per image.

-\item \textbf{TinyImageNet~\cite{le2015tiny}.} This dataset contains 200 classes, each with 500 training images, 50 validation images, and 50 test images, with a total of up to 100,000 images.
-The images are resized to $64\times 64$ pixels, making them smaller than those in the original ImageNet dataset but larger than those in CIFAR-100.
+\item \textbf{TinyImageNet.} This dataset includes 200 classes, with 500 training images, 50 validation images, and 50 test images per class, totaling 100,000 images.
+The images are resized to $64\times 64$ pixels, larger than CIFAR100 but smaller than the original ImageNet.